Deciding semantic finiteness of pushdown processes and first-order grammars w.r.t. bisimulation equivalence: Introduction

-In the light of the above facts, one could expect that the ``regularity'' in the bisimilarity setting, i.e. the question if a given pda is bisimilar with an unspecified finite-state system, is decidable as well, and that this problem might be even easier than the equivalence problem solved in~\cite{Seni05}.
-Nevertheless, this decidability question has been open so far, as also indicated in~\cite{DBLP:conf/fsttcs/BroadbentG12} where some related problems are tackled (also in the area of higher-order pda).
+Extrapolating the deterministic case, we might expect that for PDA the ``regularity'' problem {w.r.t.}~bisimilarity (asking if a given PDA-configuration is bisimilar with a state in a finite-state system) is decidable as well, and that this problem might be easier than the equivalence problem solved in~\cite{Seni05}; only EXPTIME-hardness is known here (see~\cite{Kucera10}, and \cite{Srba:Roadmap:04} for detailed references).
+Nevertheless, this decidability question has been open so far, as also indicated in~\cite{DBLP:conf/fsttcs/BroadbentG12} (besides \cite{Srba:Roadmap:04}).

-Here we answer the question positively.
-The presented algorithm, answering if a given pda has a bisimilar finite-state system, uses the result of~\cite{Seni05} as a black-box procedure.
-By the above mentioned result~\cite{BGKM12}, the complexity of the algorithm is non-elementary; nevertheless, the EXPTIME-hardness (Ku\v{c}era and Mayr 2002, and Srba 2002, see~\cite{Srba:Roadmap:04}) remains the only known complexity bound for this problem.
+\emph{Contribution of this paper.} We show that semantic finiteness of pushdown configurations {w.r.t.}~bisimilarity is decidable.
+The decidability is proven in the framework of \emph{first-order grammars}, {i.e.}~of finite sets of labelled rules that rewrite roots of first-order terms.
+Though we do not use (explicit) $\varepsilon$-steps, the framework is equivalent to the model of PDA with restricted $\varepsilon$-steps for which S\'enizergues's general decidability proof~\cite{Seni05} applies.
+(A simplified proof directly in the first-order grammar framework, hence an alternative to the proof in~\cite{Seni05}, is given in~\cite{DBLP:conf/icalp/Jancar14}.)

-The crucial point is to show that there is always a finite effectively verifiable witness when a pda configuration is not bisimilar with any finite-state process.
-Such witness is in the form of a ``loop'' pda computation that after some finite prefix increases the stack by repeating the use of a fixed sequence of pda rules forever.
-We show that there must be such a loop path that visits infinitely many bisimilarity classes, by increasing the ``equivalence-level'' w.r.t. the configuration that corresponds to the ``limit case'' of the mentioned stack increasing.
-The (black-box) procedure deciding equivalence is used to show a verifiable bound on the number of performing the loop that allows us to confirm the witness property of the path in finite time.
+The presented algorithm, answering if a given configuration, {i.e.}~a first-order term $E_0$ in the labelled transition system generated by a first-order grammar, has a bisimilar finite-state system, uses the result of~\cite{Seni05} (or of~\cite{DBLP:conf/icalp/Jancar14}) as a black-box procedure.
+By~\cite{DBLP:conf/fossacs/Jancar14} we cannot get a primitive recursive upper bound via a black-box use of the decision procedure for bisimilarity.